ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

+# Prelude

+Please read [my reflection](reflection.md) for a reflection on this exercise.
+All stuff in here is more of a background of what was going through my mind while I worked on this exercise.
+Feel free to read it, though!

 # Log to keep some notes.

 - Just noticed the "./gradlew -q text" command in the README does not work.
 Won't fix that.
 Will